 During the Extended School Year, the school day runs Monday through Thursday 9 a.m.-2 p.m. and classroom planning and team collaboration occurs between 2 p.m. and 4 p.m.

 What services are available for preschool children with special needs?

-The Ben Samuels Children's Center is approved by the New Jersey Department of Education as a school providing special education services.
+The Ben Samuels Children’s Center is approved by the New Jersey Department of Education as a school providing special education services.
 It has four inclusive pre-school classrooms.
 Each of these classrooms can accommodate up to 18 children.
 Up to four children in each class may have an Individual Education Plan (IEP).
-These classrooms are mixed age for children 3 to 5 years of age and are led by an early childhood teacher and a teaching assistant.
-A support team provides both direct services to the children with IEP's as well as consultation and support to the classroom team.
+These classrooms are mixed-age for children three to five years of age and are led by an early childhood teacher and a teaching assistant.
+A support team provides both direct services to the children with IEPs as well as consultation and support to the classroom team.
 This support team is made up of a special educator, school psychologist, speech and language therapists, occupational therapists, a physical therapist, music therapist and interactive storyteller.
-Accommodations are made as necessary and additional support is added to the classroom to meet a child's individual needs.
-The Center works closely with Child Study Team members from the child's school district and with any other professionals who are involved with the child in order to create a complimentary cohesive plan.
+Accommodations are made as necessary and additional support is added to the classroom to meet a child’s individual needs.
+The Center works closely with Child Study Team members from the child’s school district and with any other professionals who are involved with the child in order to create a complementary cohesive plan.

 Individualized learning goals and instructional strategies are developed for each child by the support team, classroom team and family.
 The goals are addressed within developmentally appropriate routines and activities that include “Floor Time” and semi-structured activities in the context of the inclusive pre-school day.

 “Floor Time” begins by the adult observing the child and then entering the activity by following the child’s lead.
 The child’s response closes the circle of communication.
 The objective is to help a child string together significant numbers of circles of communication that have high affective interaction and help a child reach developmentally appropriate levels of functional emotional development.